akshshar/cadvisor/README.md

 ## Community

-Contributions, questions, and comments are all welcomed and encouraged! cAdvisor developers hang out in [#google-containers](http://webchat.freenode.net/?channels=google-containers) room on [freenode.net](http://freenode.net).
-We also have the [google-containers Google Groups mailing list](https://groups.google.com/forum/#!forum/google-containers).
+Contributions, questions, and comments are all welcomed and encouraged! cAdvisor developers hang out in [#akshshar-containers](http://webchat.freenode.net/?channels=akshshar-containers) room on [freenode.net](http://freenode.net).
+We also have the [akshshar-containers Google Groups mailing list](https://groups.akshshar.com/forum/#!forum/akshshar-containers).